Bodies

 Vanita – rehearsal director

 Vanita is soon to be married and soon to be killed (at least from Wolf Street).
-While her outlook on dance does not extend far beyond its surface, she is a certain kind of radiance, bringing her own light of kindness and joy into any room that attempts to contain her.
-While her end at Wolf Street will be tragic and clinical, we will see, albeit briefly, that her natural elasticity will have her bouncing back before long.
-In some ways, she is the protagonist of a completely different show.
+While her outlook on dance does not extend far beyond its surface, she brings a certain kind of radiance, providing her own light of kindness and joy into any room that attempts to contain her.
+While her end at Wolf Street will be tragic and clinical, at the end of our first season we will see that it was for the best and that she has already Moved on to something that is both more and her.

 denise draper – artistic DIRECTOR

 As a wave, she will provide perspectives centered around innovation and elasticity.
-She will remind us that while apprehension can seep into us as our minds grapple with the uncertain enormity of the future, the heart is an engine capable of converting that too into a specific powerful kind of fuel.
+She will remind us that while apprehension can seep in as our minds grapple with the uncertain enormity of the future, the heart is an engine capable of converting that too into a specific powerful kind of fuel.

 the board